Top Attractions in Lisbon: 2025 Travel Guide

 Perched above the city, this Moorish fortress offers panoramic views and centuries of stories.
 Walk along the ramparts, stand under olive trees, and watch Lisbon unfold in layers below.

-Soverra Thought: A reminder that perspective—literal and metaphorical—is everything.
+Soverra Insight: A reminder that perspective—literal and metaphorical—is everything.

 Belém Waterfront